 New York continues to suffer from an opioid crisis.
 As the opioid epidemic rages throughout the country, New York remains heavily burdened.
 There have been so many overdose deaths the past five years, that the medical examiners are overwhelmed.
 This has lead to a lag in accurate overdose data from previous years.
 For example, officials were unaware of the number of fatal overdoses in 2016 until the end of 2017.
 As a result, efforts to combat the epidemic were delayed.
 How bad is the New York opioid crisis?

-According to the police department, New York City lost 1,374 citizens to overdose death in 2016.
-These overdoses were from painkillers and heroin.
+According to the police department, New York City lost 1,374 citizens to painkillers and heroin overdose death in 2016.
 Preliminary data shows there were at least 924 overdose deaths in 2017, but officials are still investigating.

 New York Opioid Legislation